Raphael-Boichot/Pico-slide-show/README.md

 PCB designs can be edited with [EasyEDA Standard Edition](https://easyeda.com).
 Eu citizens are advised to order PCBs at [JLCPCB](https://jlcpcb.com/) to avoid additional prohibitive taxes with customs (taxes paid at order).
 I've never had any quality issue with them.
 Just drop the gerber to their site and order with default parameters (the cheapest by default).
 Considering that you yet have very basic soldering hardware (and skill), each populated PCB should cost you about 5€ maximum.

-## User Manual
+## User Manual in 3 steps

-Just put a battery and switch the power ON.
-Pushing the button will change the palette.
+- Put a CR2032 battery and switch the power on. - Push the button to change the palette.
+- Flex.

 ## Kind warning